l0newolf12/UltrasLW/README.md

+how to install:
+1. press green code button -> download as zip
+2. make a new folder named `UltrasLW` in skua scripts folder at `AppData/Skua/Scripts`
-put all files in a folder in `AppData/Skua/Scripts` named `UltrasLW`
+3. put all files in this folder

 full path is `AppData/Skua/Scripts/UltrasLW` if you did it correctly